perebaj/jjhandbook/podcast-&-videos/a-philosophy-of-software-design-john-ousterhout.md

 What is the most important thing in computer science: **problem decomposition**

 How do you take a complicated problem or system and chop it up into pieces that you can build relatively independently?
+Basically how you do a good design decisions?

-**The first** thing that we need to be aware of. **Is this could be taught?** Or is this something that you are born with?
+**The first** question around good software design is: **Is this could be taught?** Or is this something that you are born with?
 100% sure that can be taught!

 **Second.** Who is going to do it?
-The best guy to do it is the software engineer.
-Having a lot of different experiences, and what is more important, make sure that you are evolving and taking notes about engineering decisions that you made in the past, comparing them and also learning from them.
+The best guy to do it is the **software engineer**.
+Having a lot of different experiences, and having sure that you are evolving and taking notes about engineering decisions that you made in the past, comparing them and also learning from them.
 (And of course, have a good ecosystem of good engineers around you).

 **Third.** How do you do it?
 Criticism!